jamesbting/COMP-400-Research-Project/riot-games-api-scraper/README.md

 node src/index.js <API KEY>
 ```

 where API Key is your Riot Games API key.
+You are expected to obtain your own API key from the Riot Games API website(https://developer.riotgames.com/).
 If running on Linux, you can run the screen command to keep it running in the background.